 Published Date: 18.06.2013

 A full independent investigation was carried out by the Investigating Officer from the Police Ombudsman’s Office.
 She asked for all the police documents in relation to the incident and identified the officer directly involved.
 He was given formal notice of the complaint made against him.

 The PPS were asked if the assault had been reported to them.
 They confirmed that it had not.
-The tape containing the interview with the man arrested for the assault was requested from the PSNI and checked to confirm that it contained evidence of him admitting the offence.
+The tape containing the interview with the man arrested for the assault was requested from the PSNI, and checked to confirm that it contained evidence of him admitting the offence.
 Having got this admission of guilt the police officer should have prepared a file of papers for the PPS, and included a transcript of the interview, medical evidence and any witness statements.
 There was no sign that any such file was prepared.

 When the police officer responsible for the case was interviewed by Ombudsman investigators he insisted that he had prepared the report and sent it to the PPS.
 When he was asked for evidence of this he could not give any.
 He was also unable to explain why he had not contacted the victim of the assault to let him know what was happening with the case.